DJ mag article

 New research publication

 We are excited to announce that our research paper ‘“It Is a Big Spider Web of Things”: Sensory Experiences of Autistic Adults in Public Spaces‘ has recently been published in Autism in Adulthood.
-This paper reports on the research findings from the focus groups we conducted in 2021.
+This paper reports on the research findings from the first ever study we conducted in 2021.

 We would like to thank all the autistic people who took part in the focus groups and co-developed this work with us.